-If you have wallpaper and want to paint your house, DO NOT PAINT OVER IT!!!
+If you have wallpaper, DO NOT PAINT OVER IT!!!
 Not only will it not look very good but it’s a nightmare for whoever comes along next and tries to remove it.
-Painting over wallpaper never looks very good because the paint doesn’t hide seams between sheets of wallpaper or the texture of the wallpaper.
+Painting over wallpaper can be done if absolutely necessary but only by professionals.
+If not done properly, the paint doesn’t hide seams between sheets of wallpaper or the texture of the wallpaper.
 When it is time for the poor painters to remove it, it takes so much time to soak the wallpaper under the paint and the wallpaper will only come off in tiny pieces.
 Not to mention all the gouges you accidentally put in the wall trying to scrape off the stubborn wallpaper.
 However, if you do find yourself struggling with wallpaper that has been painted over or super stubborn wallpaper, you could scour the wall everywhere before soaking it.
 There are some specialty gel products that can do the job.
 These products keep the wallpaper and surface wet longer until it has a chance to penetrate and soften the glue.

 I could always do it for you..

 My new-found enthusiasm and skill set will now land me a permanent spot in the old wallpaper removal crew of Ecopainting!
 Seriously, if you need any wallpaper removed, Ecopainting is the company to do it for you.
 We have removed a lot of wallpaper over the years and use a specialty eco-friendly removal solution that is very effective.
 If the walls behind the wallpaper are in bad shape we have the experience to repair them and make them look like new!